 There are also numerous misconceptions with whiplash.
 For example, many of the accidents that are associated with the injury are caused by low speed, low impact, rear-end crashes instead of accidents at higher speeds with more intense impacts.
 Another misconception is that the injury is not typically serious.
 In reality, soft tissue injuries, if left untreated, can lead to long-term issues.

-The Role Of A Personal Injury Lawyer in Whiplash Claims
+The Role Of A Car Accident Lawyer in Whiplash Claims

-The best determination for whether or not to proceed with a legal claim for whiplash will come from a personal injury attorney.
+The best determination for whether or not to proceed with a legal claim for whiplash will come from a car accident attorney.
 In many cases, whiplash claims are settled before a court date; however, the best opportunity for accident victims to receive the settlement offer is often through a lawsuit against the responsible parties.

 This is typically only the first step towards receiving a potential settlement.
 Often, the party involved in the accident first has to recognize and list any accrued damages suffered before notification of a lawsuit.
 Also, the victim should examine their claim to determine if there is a viability for a potential suit to proceed.

 The best advice for handling whiplash cases will always come from an attorney with expertise in the area.
-Not having a personal injury lawyer to handle a whiplash case could lead to victims not able to file viable claims against responsible parties, or not prepared to handle potential settlement negotiations in a timely fashion.
+Not having a car accident lawyer to handle a whiplash case could lead to victims not able to file viable claims against responsible parties, or not prepared to handle potential settlement negotiations in a timely fashion.